 About the Indigenous Music Development Program

-IMDP is recognized both home and abroad as the driving force behind a vibrant Indigenous music community in Manitoba.
+IMDP is recognized both at home and abroad as the driving force behind a vibrant Indigenous music community in Manitoba.

 To assist people in the Indigenous community in Manitoba to develop sustainable careers in music by connecting them with opportunities within Manitoba Music and beyond.

-AMP Projects and Services
+IMDP Projects and Services

 - Workshops about the business side of the music industry

 - Industry showcases highlighting Indigenous artists from Manitoba